ECMWFCode4Earth/challenges_2023/README.md

 # ECMWF Code for Earth 2023

 **ECMWF Code for Earth brings innovation and open source developments to the Earth science community**.
-It is a collaborative programme where each summer several developer teams team up with mentors from ECMWF to work on earth science-related software developments and applications.
+It is a collaborative programme where each summer several developer teams from different backgrounds in earth sciences, computer sciences and software development team up with mentors from ECMWF to work on earth science-related software developments and applications.
 <br>

 Code for Earth is jointly funded by the [European Centre for Medium-Range Weather Forecasts (ECMWF)](https://www.ecmwf.int/), [Copernicus](https://climate.copernicus.eu) and [Destination Earth](https://stories.ecmwf.int/destination-earth/index.html) initiative and supported by the two cloud programs [European Weather Cloud](https://www.europeanweather.cloud/) and the Copernicus Data and Information access service (DIAS) [WEkEO](https://www.wekeo.eu/).